Cutis marmorata telangiectatica congenita: Prognosis

 The prognosis is favorable in most patients with an isolated cutaneous abnormality.
 In the majority of cases, both the vivid red marking and the difference in circumference of the extremities regress spontaneously during the first year of life.
 It is theorized that this may be due to the normal maturation process, with thickening of the epidermis and dermis.
 Improvements for some patients can continue for up to 10 years, while in other cases, the marbled skin may persist for the patient's lifetime.

-One study reported an improvement in lesions in 46% of patients within 3 years.
+One study reported an improvement in lesions in 46% of patients within three years.
 If CMTC persists into adulthood, it can result in complaints due to paresthesia, increased sensitivity to cold and pain, and the formation of ulcers.

 Few reports included long-term follow up of CMTC into adolescence and adulthood.
 While about 50% of patients seem to show definite improvement in the reticular vascular pattern, the exact incidence and cause of persistent cases are unknown.

 Epidemiology

-Usually observed at birth or shortly thereafter in 94% of patients, in other reports, patients did not develop skin lesions until 3 months or even 2 years after birth.
+CMTC is observed at birth or shortly thereafter in 94% of patients.
+In other reports, however, patients did not develop skin lesions until three months or even two years after birth.
 Females are typically affected more often than males (64%).